naston/MoE-Stability/README.md

 I have now set up my model to work with the HuggingFace Trainer
     - may have to change output to type ModelOutput
-    - This may also mean loss is calculated internally?
-I now need to create a HuggingFace training script and then test this
+    - This may also mean loss is calculated internally? (loss is calculated internally but I can change that) I now need to create a HuggingFace training script and then test this
     - use BERT tokenizer and Wikidump preprocessed at like 2022 I think they have
     - I will be testing reporting to tensorboard right after this

 Once I am done with this I will be at the step of creating loss terms and monitoring

+By the end of spring break I need to:
+    - fedus (shazeer) loss
+    - load balance loss
+    - evaluation metrics <- here
+    - test code on a small batch